jdw1996/jdw1996.github.io/_src/2023-01-22-things-to-eat-see-and-do.md

 - _Milagro_: Slightly upscale Mexican close to the Skydome.
 - _Planta_: Vegan food that you wouldn't guess was vegan.
 There are a few locations but the Asian fusion one on Queen West is my favourite.
 - _Salad King_: Cheap Thai and other southeast Asian food, there are a couple locations.
+- _Salt and Tobacco_: They make really crispy and flavourful pizza in a wood oven.
+I was there on a cold winter night and the aroma when I opened the door to the restaurant was heavenly.
 - _Sizzler Kabab_: My favourite butter chicken, with big chunks of meat and lots of flavour.
 And delicious garlic naan slathered in butter.

 ### United States